GodotVR/TiltFiveGodot4/README.md

 * [Build the C++ bindings](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html) for GDExtensions
 * [Build GDExtensions](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html)

 ### Building the extension

+Get godot source and patch from the patches directory.

+For the extension godot_cpp will need to be built with the extension api json file dumps from the custom godot build.

 Scons should be run from an environment that has the Microsoft x64 development tools setup.